5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 A courtroom.
 No spectators.
 No jury.
 Just a bench, a scale, a blade on the wall.

-He sits, expecting accusation.
+They sit, expecting accusation.

 The voice says, “Present your case.”

-He wants to argue.
+They want to argue.

-He wants to explain.
+They want to explain.

-He wants to say, “But you don’t know what I was going through.”
+They want to say, “But you don’t know what I was going through.”

 The voice says—almost tenderly: